The Scissor Lift

 Why Are Falls So Dangerous in Construction?

 Falls are one of the top causes of fatalities in the construction industry.
-One of the “fatal four”, falls are recognized by the US Occupational Safety and Health Association (OSHA) as being one of the top four causes of deaths in the industry.
+One of the “fatal four”, falls are recognized by the US Occupational Safety and Health Association (OSHA) as being one of the top four causes of death in the industry.
 Taking the required steps to secure yourself when working at heights will help to keep you safe.

 It is just as important to secure your tools and material to the platform when working at height.
 Just as a person could fall off a scissor lift platform, so could a hammer, drill or two-by-four.
 All of these incidents could not only injure the operator but seriously injure someone working around the lift.